-This ecological site is in floodplains of perennial streams.
+This ecological site is in floodplains of perennial streams and along smaller intermittent streams.
 They are influenced by a seasonal high water table, due to high groundwater levels in these topographically low positions and flooding.
 The water table may be near the surface in late fall through spring, receding in the summer.
 Stream levels typically respond quickly to storm events, especially in watersheds where surface runoff is dominant.
 Brief to long duration flooding is common in many areas, particularly during spring and early summer storm events.
 (SSS NRCS WSS, 2018).
 (SSS NRCS OSD, 2018).